yasirkula/UnityNativeGallery/README.md

 # Unity Native Gallery Plugin
 This plugin helps you save your images and/or videos to device **Gallery** on Android and **Photos** on iOS.
-It only takes a couple of steps to set everything up:
+It is also possible to pick an image or video from Gallery/Photos.
+It takes only a couple of steps to set everything up:

 - Import **NativeGallery.unitypackage** to your project
 - *for Android*: set **Write Permission** to **External (SDCard)** in **Player Settings**